 Dangers when you Watch Movies Online for Free

 While some sites, for a period, may appear to make money through annoying pop-up adverts, their big income is provided by illegal activity.
 Ultimately, when accessing illegal websites, you are leaving yourself open to being hacked or having malware installed.
+Because of this it may not be a good idea to watch movies online for free.

 Personal information including log-in details to email and social media sites, personal online banking or credit card information is worth big money.
 In the underworld of online crime, your information could be on the market!